Vignesh-m123/employeemgmt/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Node modules can be downloaded using:
+'npm install'
 In the project directory, you can run:

 ### `npm start`